Table of Contents

 2. Pick A Specific Niche

-SEO is a competitive space and there are a lot of SEO agencies out there.
-So, how do you stand out and tell your potential SEO clients that you deliver exactly what they are looking for?
+SEO is a competitive space, and there are many SEO agencies out there.
+So, how do you stand out and tell your potential SEO clients that you deliver exactly what they want?

 One way of doing it is narrowing down your niche.
 For instance, if link building is your cup of tea, you can pitch your services for “powerful contextual link building”.